nimscale/jerasure/README.md

     ./decoder /path/for/file/to/encoding
     # NOTE you may need to follow the examples in the C based.

+    # A directory call Coding will be created
 ```

 NOTE: When running ./init.sh you will see where our module is installed.